 Wondering what to pack for Norway in winter with the best Norway winter clothing to survive the Scandinavian cold?
 Like, what do you actually wear so you don’t freeze to death and still be able to walk and not roll on the snow overloaded with clothes?
-Below I share with you my winter packing list for Norway based on me living in Norway, travelling and surviving two long (the third one is coming) winters in the country of the frozen land.
+Below I share with you my winter packing list for Norway based on my living in Norway, traveling, and surviving four long (the fith one is coming) winters in the country of the frozen land.

 Packing for Norway in winter might be hard at the beginning, but it will be fun once you’ve done it!
 The type of Norway winter clothing you choose to pack for Norway in winter will depend on the type of activities and places you visit.
 With proper winter clothes, you can go through even the very cold weather and enjoy this beautiful time of year in the Nordics.